powerhousepro69/videoinfox/readme.md

 ```
 sudo chmod +x /usr/local/bin/videoinfox
 ```

+#### NEW in 5.3 &nbsp; -Move Block and -Remove Block in View Playlist and Play Queue

 ##### *** Videoinfox recommends Mpv to watch videos.
 ##### Mpv saves play postion on quit of every video played and Videoinfox saves Playlist and Play Queue position.